 HTTP Status Sandbox

-Create mock endpoints that return configurable HTTP status codes for testing client behavior.
+Create temporary mock endpoints that return configurable HTTP status codes and response details for testing client error handling.

 Build a mock response URL